pycontribs/jira/docs/contributing.rst

 https://github.com/pycontribs/jira/

-If you find a bug or have an idea for a useful feature, file it at that bitbucket project.
+If you find a bug or have an idea for a useful feature, file it at the GitHub project.
 Extra points for source code patches -- fork and send a pull request.

 Discussion and support